 The independence of the safety function within the management structure is crucial to successful analysis of potential product dangers.
-Corporate Safety director is an advisory role, with authority to interact with technical functions such as product design, engineering, human factors, communications and legal.
+The corporate Safety director is an advisory role, with the authority to interact with technical functions such as product design, engineering, human factors, communications, and legal.
 The safety manager must be able to order safety-related analyses by the various technical divisions and have the authority to integrate the results for presentation directly to top management for decisions on injury control.
 It is critical that the safety management office be independent of production and distribution.
 Giving a production manager primary responsibility for safety will divide his or her loyalties and compromise injury control before management review.
 The safety director often will preside over a safety review board is compromised of members from the technical divisions.

 3. Identify and evaluate the severity and foreseeability of product hazards.

 A hazard is the inherent capability of a product to do harm.
-It is most often the result of an energy transfer or release, with such transfer creating impact to the product user.
-Appropriate analysis must include a focus on whether the hazard is latent to the user while foreseeable to the producer and the impact on certain vulnerable population groups.
+It is most often the result of an energy transfer or release, with such transfer creating an impact on the product user.
+The appropriate analysis must include a focus on whether the hazard is latent to the user while foreseeable to the producer and the impact on certain vulnerable population groups.
 The vast majority of car drivers do not understand that Petrol and LPG leakage can create dangerous conditions when the safety valve fails to operate.
 A little spark can create a catastrophic explosion.
 Children cannot recognize strangulation hazards in and around Safety belts.
 Manufacturers and distributors must proceed with extra caution where the hazard is not immediately apparent to the user.

 4. Conduct a design review assessing the risk of injury by considering the hazards, the environment, and foreseeable use.

-A risk of injury is the opportunity for a specific set of conditions to create harm: Under what circumstances can the user be injured?
+Risk of injury is the opportunity for a specific set of conditions to create harm: Under what circumstances can the user be injured?
 An examination of the identified hazards, the environment in which it is intended to be used and foreseeable use and misuse of the product by the user population must be considered.
-An all terrain vehicle, or ATV, can be an inherently unstable 300-pound machine that can throw a rider.
+An all-terrain vehicle, or ATV, can be an inherently unstable 300-pound machine that can throw a rider.
 Crushing injuries can occur in addition to the impact by overturning.
-ATVs are intended to be used in uncontrolled, wilderness environments, such as mountainous paths, sand dunes and over obstacles.
+ATVs are intended to be used in uncontrolled, wilderness environments, such as mountainous paths, sand dunes, and over obstacles.
 By creating a recreational, sometimes uninhibited setting, ATV riders can foreseeable use the product by going fast, racing with friends, or even by partaking in alcoholic beverages.
 While not always appropriate behavior to a safety analyst, it is foreseeable that these situations will occur and must be considered to effect reasonable safeguards to prevent injury.

 5. First attempt to eliminate hazards.
 If not possible, then reduce the opportunity for injury by guarding against the hazards.

-By eliminating a specific hazard, certain injury cannot occur.
+By eliminating a specific hazard, certain injuries cannot occur.
 Some automotive workshops have pits to enable work to be done.
 The vehicle is driven over the pit, and the mechanic works from beneath.
 Because carbon monoxide (from the vehicle exhaust) is heavier than air, the fumes may build up in the ‘confined space’ under the vehicle.
 These fumes need not be only from the vehicle being worked on: if other engines are running nearby, there is still a significant risk of exhaust emissions collecting in the pit.
 Using a hoist eliminates the danger.
-But in other cases this is often not possible.
+But in other cases, this is often not possible.
 Gasoline creates toxic and explosive fumes.
-It is not possible to eliminate them without destroying its usefulness.
-Gasoline can however, be stored in an appropriate canister to prevent the fumes from leaking into a water heater closet in the garage causing an explosion and severe burn injuries.
-A power mower employs a steel blade rotating at over 200 mph, but lawn mowers can incorporate devices to shut down the blade when the operator releases the controls and can shield user access to the rotating blades.
+It is not possible to eliminate them without destroying their usefulness.
+Gasoline can, however, be stored in an appropriate canister to prevent the fumes from leaking into a water heater closet in the garage causing an explosion and severe burn injuries.
+A power mower employs a steel blade rotating at over 200 mph, but lawnmowers can incorporate devices to shut down the blade when the operator releases the controls and can shield user access to the rotating blades.

 6. Warn users of product dangers and motivate them to avoid injury.

-In addition to elimination of hazards, product warnings and instructions must assist the user to avoid dangers, including those that remain after thorough attempts to eliminate or guard.
-An explicit warning including a signal word, statement of the hazard, appropriate behavior and a description of the consequences of the danger are required.
+In addition to the elimination of hazards, product warnings and instructions must assist the user to avoid dangers, including those that remain after thorough attempts to eliminate or guard.
+An explicit warning including a signal word, statement of the hazard, appropriate behavior, and a description of the consequences of the danger are required.
 A pictogram illustrating the consequences is often needed to communicate the danger, especially to those who cannot read the words.
 This communication of the consequences is particularly important in motivating the user to avoid the danger.

 7. Promote only the safe use of a product.

 Advertising and product promotion sometimes subtly and deceptively promote consumer misuse.
 Motorcycles promoting speeds up to 150 mph certainly encourage users to go fast, if not to the limit.
 In the early years of sales, ATVs were advertised as safe, family fun.
 Print advertisements said the ATVs could traverse “an astonishing array of terrain”, over “rocks, boulders and fallen logs” and “where some animals can’t go.”
 Small, instantly removed disclaimers are insufficient to warn users of the dangers of actions depicted in advertisements.
-Positive statements providing safe use instructions with sufficient frequency to influence behavior is necessary to reinforce safe activity.
+Positive statements providing safe use instructions with sufficient frequency to influence behavior are necessary to reinforce the safe activity.

 8. Maintain safety-related records during the useful life of the product.

-An effective product safety system requires records in sufficient detail to allow for timely detection of safety hazards and trends, and for tracing product defects in assembly, components and overall design.
+An effective product safety system requires records in sufficient detail to allow for timely detection of safety hazards and trends, and for tracing product defects in assembly, components, and overall design.
 Records necessary to provide sufficient data for management decisions include safety-related product changes, test results, consumer complaints, product liability lawsuits, location of products within the distribution chain, government injury data, and engineering reports.
-An integral part of the corporate safety policy is establishment of a system of records and a directive concerning retention of those documents.
-A document destruction policy of three years concerning a product with a useful life of seven years deprives the organization for the opportunity to protect product users from danger.
+An integral part of the corporate safety policy is the establishment of a system of records and a directive concerning the retention of those documents.
+A document destruction policy of three years concerning a product with a useful life of seven years deprives the organization of the opportunity to protect product users from danger.